One of the questions most asked at Bagua Center is, “How do I cleanse with sage, or palo santo, or frankincense?”

 The act of cleansing with these sacred herbs and resins is called Smudging.

-Smudging is a ceremonial practice of burning sacred plants to allow the smoke to intentionally cleanse and bless a space, as well as to elevate vibrations, and to transmute or to dispel negative energy or an unwanted spirit or entity.
+Smudging is the ceremonial practice of burning sacred plants to allow the smoke to intentionally cleanse and bless a space, as well as to elevate vibrations, and transmute or dispel negative energies or an unwanted spirits or entities.

 This ceremony has been practiced for centuries by a multitude of ethnic groups and spiritual faiths, including Hindus, Buddhists, Maoris, Aboriginals, Balinese, and First Nations and Natives of the Americas.